shopware/docs/guides/hosting/installation-updates/deployments/stateless-builds.md

 $application->run($input);
 ```

-We can now dump the plugins for the administration with the new file without a database with the command `bin/ci bundle:dump`.
+We can now dump the plugins for the Administration with the new file without a database with the command `bin/ci bundle:dump`.
 It is recommended to call `bin/ci` instead of `bin/console` in the `bin/*.js` scripts.

-# Compiling the Storefront without database
+## Compiling the Storefront without database

 To compile the Storefront theme, we will need the theme variables from the database.
 To allow compiling it without a database, it is possible to dump the variables to the private file system of Shopware.
 This file system interacts with the local folder `files` by default, but to compile it, [it should be shared with a storage adapter like s3](../../infrastructure/filesystem.md).
 The configuration can be dumped using the command `bin/console theme:dump`, or it happens automatically when changing theme settings or assigning a new theme.